Alexandre Pantoja vs Joshua Van

 After breaking down the tape, statistics, and stylistic dynamics, we're firmly siding with the champion.
 Alexandre Pantoja's layered grappling game, proven 25-minute championship craft, and late-round finishing equity give him multiple paths to victory that compound over time.
 Van's pace and striking volume are real and dangerous—8.86 SLpM with 56% accuracy is a legitimate threat if this stays standing—but Pantoja's reactive takedowns, chain-wrestling persistence, and back-take sequences systematically answer that volume with control phases and submission equity, especially as fights extend into championship rounds.

 Van's clearest path is front-loading success: bank rounds 1-3 with sustained range striking, exit immediately after sprawls to avoid extended mat sequences, and hope to build an insurmountable lead before Pantoja's championship experience and late-round grappling momentum take over.
-That's a narrow window, and it requires near-perfect distance management and defensive wrestling for 15-plus minutes.
-Pantoja, conversely, has multiple winning paths: he can win by decision via control time, by late submission after Van's base erodes, or even by TKO from accumulated mat striking in control positions.
+That's a narrow window.